carterjmoore/personal-website/README.md

 I learned a lot of cool CSS techniques while building this website – I had mostly used CSS frameworks like Tailwind and PrimeNG in the past, so writing it all from scratch with Sass was a big change!
 Building this website also taught me about how to create cool, reusable components like these links, as how to approach creating larger, more complex components from scratch.
 I'm especially proud of how the [work experience](https://github.com/carterjmoore/personal-website/tree/main/components/work) and [personal projects](https://github.com/carterjmoore/personal-website/tree/main/components/projects) components turned out!

+I plan on updating the site in the near future to be mobile-compatible, and to include more cool CSS effects.
+Stay tuned!

 Feel free to use this repo as a reference for your own websites, but I would appreciate some credit if you decide to use any of the code :)